nerdishbynature/git2go-com/_posts/2016-03-04-safari-clone-feature.md

 categories: features
 ---

-Did you ever saw that fancy hip GitHub repo being posted on Twitter, wondering what it contains and how it is structured?<br>Well, with our brand new Safari extension, you can immediately clone it to Git2Go and view it natively on your iOS device.
+Have you seen that hip GitHub repo being posted on Twitter, wondering what it contains and how it is structured?<br>Well, with our Safari extension, you can immediately clone it to Git2Go and view it natively on your iOS device.